SNICScienceCloud/technical-training/model-serving/README.md

 dev_server ansible_connection=ssh ansible_user=appuser
 ```

-If you need to learn more about Ansible, following links will help you
+If you need to learn more about Ansible, here are some useful links:

 Ansible official site
 https://www.ansible.com/